dcmorton99/Bug-Report/Readme.md

 ### Functionality
 - Bugs can be created and marked complete
 - Notes can be added and removed from a bug
-- Bugs can be filtered/sorted by at least 1 status type ie. show open bugs / sort by date
 - Utilize the Route Params to retain bug details page on refresh